Whoelie/portfolio-2/README.md

     - This section will allow the user to see exactly how many correct and incorrect answers they have provided aswell as being able to restart the quiz.

 ![score](assets/images/football_quiz_score.png)

+### Features Left to Implement

+    - Username and leaderboard
+    - More questions
+    - Choose different type of quiz

+## Testing

+### Validator Testing

+    - HTML
+        - No errors were returned when passing through the official [W3C validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Fwhoelie.github.io%2Fportfolio-2%2F)
+    - CSS
+        - No errors were found when passing through the official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fwhoelie.github.io%2Fportfolio-2%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en)
+    - JavaScript
+        - No errors were found when passing through the official [Jshint validator](https://jshint.com/)

+### Unfixed Bugs

+    - There are no unfixed bugs

+## Deployment

+    - The site was deployed to GitHub pages.
+The steps to deploy are as follows:
+    - In the GitHub repository, navigate to the Settings tab
+    - From the source section drop-down menu, select the Master Branch
+    - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

+The live link can be found here - https://whoelie.github.io/portfolio-2/

+## Credits

+### Content

+    - The answers for the questions were taken from Wikipedia
+    - The icon was taken from [pngwing](https://pngwing.com/)

+### Support

+    - My friend helped with the timer in javascript
+    - The code for the media queries was take from the Love Maths project